LinaAndrad001/VideoVlogger1/replit.md

 ```
 Changelog:
 - June 24, 2025.
+Added personal photo to Japanese restaurant section
+  - Added user's portrait photo to Restaurant japonais parisien gallery
+  - Photo integrated as new adventure with proper date and description
+- June 24, 2025.
 Enhanced visual experience with destination backgrounds
   - Added dynamic background images for all destinations in Europe and Asia sections
   - Implemented specialized background system with high-quality scenic images